ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/preferred_terms.rst

 Ansible SDK
    Use on all occurrences.
 Ansible Sign
-   Use on all occurences or `ansible-sign` if referring to the CLI command.
+   Use on all occurrences or ``ansible-sign`` if referring to the CLI command.
 `ansible-test`
    Use on all occurrences as the CLI command.
 Ansible VSCode Extension by Red Hat